 Art Journal Tutorial

-This art journal tutorial comes from my Guest Blogger spot over on Colour Me Positive.
-Lisa runs a weekly challenge blog which is always so very positive… hence the name… and this week, my quote is the theme.
+Today's art journal tutorial comes from my Guest Blogger spot over on Colour Me Positive.
+Lisa runs a weekly challenge blog which is always so very positive.
 I chose a quote that is often attributed to Abe Lincoln: “Whatever You Are, Be a Good One.”
-Turns out it may in fact have come from William Makepeace Thackeray.
+In fact, it may have come from William Makepeace Thackeray.

-After getting the base layer of colors down, I used the Large Hall stencil from StencilGirl and sprayed Dylusions through it.
+After applying the base layers of color, I used the Large Hall stencil from StencilGirl and sprayed Dylusions through it.
 See left photo, below.
-It can be tricky to work with sprays on top of sprays and ideally your page must be totally dry before you add another layer.
-In cases where it’s not, and your stenciling is therefore not very defined, you can use an ink blending tool and a regular ink pad to create more definition.
-My photo (below, right) shows archival ink defining that stencil.
+It can be tricky to work with sprays on top of sprays.
+For this reason, the page should be totally dry before you add another layer.

-I wanted that tag to melt into the art journal page so I put it on top of the page, and replaced the stencil back over the tag and page, and added ink with the blending tool again.
-Make sense?
-See how it looks like it was all stenciled at once?
-I love that!
+I wanted that tag to melt into the page so I placed it on top of the page, replaced the stencil, and added ink with the blending tool again.

 My favorite part of this project was incorporating tags for part of the quote.
-Loved using all sorts of stamps and stencils to create these!
+I loved using all sorts of stamps and stencils to create these!